huggingface/transformers/docs/source/preprocessing.rst

                         [1, 1, 1, 1, 1],
                         [1, 1, 1, 1, 1, 1, 1, 1]]}

-We get back a dictionary once again, this time with values being list of list of ints.
+We get back a dictionary once again, this time with values being lists of lists of ints.

 If the purpose of sending several sentences at a time to the tokenizer is to build a batch to feed the model, you will probably want: